SublimeText/LaTeXTools/README.markdown

 **NOTE**: A reminder on the settings file:

-* From now on, LaTeXTools will use a single settings file, called `LaTeXTools.sublime-settings`, which *must* exist in the `User` directory.
+* LaTeXTools uses a single settings file, called `LaTeXTools.sublime-settings`, which *must* exist in the `User` directory.
 By this I mean that LaTeXTools *will not work* until you have a proper `LaTeXTools.sublime-settings` file in the `User` directory.
 * Because of this, LaTeXtools provides an easy way to create it, and even *automagically* migrate your settings from any old `LaTeXTools Preferences.sublime-settings` file you may have.
 In Sublime Text, open the command palette from the Tools menu, search for "LaTeXTools: Reconfigure and migrate settings," and hit Return.
 That's it!
 See the Settings section for other ways to migrate or reconfigure settings.
 * The old settings file, `LaTeXTools Preferences.sublime-settings`, will no longer be honored.
-* The `LaTeX.sublime-build` file is now for *internal use only*.
-Do *not* modify it!
-If you have a customized copy in `User`, delete it (but do *not* delete the original in the `LaTeXTools` directory).
+Also, do *not* modify the `LaTeX.sublime-build` file in the LaTeXTools package directory, and if you have a customized copy in `User`, delete it (but do *not* delete the original in the `LaTeXTools` directory).
 See the Settings section below for ways to *easily* customize the build command.